monocle2ai/monocle-typescript/README.md

 ## What Monocle provides

 - Easy to [use](#use-monocle) code instrumentation
-- OpenTelemetry compatible format for [spans](src/monocle_apptrace/metamodel/spans/span_format.json).
+- OpenTelemetry compatible format for spans.
-- Community-curated and extensible [metamodel](src/monocle_apptrace/metamodel/README.md) for consisent tracing of GenAI components.
+- Community-curated and extensible metamodel for consistent tracing of GenAI components.
 - Export to local and cloud storage

 ## Use Monocle